-Jonathan's primary calling has been to the Good Shepherd Mission Hospital in Siteki where he works as an Opthalmologist.
-He heads an ambitious project in Swaziland that fights blindness.
-At Good Shepherd Hospital, nearly 1000 blind people receive their sight each year!
+Jonathan's primary calling has been to the Good Shepherd Mission Hospital in Siteki where he works as an Ophthalmologist.
+He heads an ambitious project in Eswatini that fights blindness, with nearly 1000 blind people having their vision restored each year.